Ten Easy Arguments to Convince Your Friends to Join Wealthsimple | Wealthsimple

 Your Line: “If you already invest, you probably have no idea what kind of fees you’re paying.
 That’s because they don’t WANT you to know.”

-Back it up: It’s standard for big banks to charge management fees of 2% or more to park your money in their mutual funds.
+Back it up: It’s standard for people to be paying on average 2.56% in investment management fees in the UK.
 It also seems standard to never tell you what your fees are.
-Wealthsimple is completely transparent: We charge 0.5% (unless you invest more than $100,000; then it’s 0.4%—more on that below) to create and maintain a perfect portfolio.
-And that’s not including that $10,000 managed free.
+Wealthsimple is completely transparent: We charge 0.7% (unless you invest more than £100,000; then it’s 0.5%—more on that below) to create and maintain a perfect portfolio.
+And that’s not including that £5,000 managed free.

 And there are also no rebalancing fees, no account transfer fees, no trading fees.
-Big banks like to nickel and dime you with fees every time you make adjustments to your portfolio.
-But Wealthsimple’s proprietary software automatically optimizes your investments and adjusts your asset mix so you’re never over- or underexposed in any sector — and the trades are on the house.
+Big players like to hit you with fees every time you make adjustments to your portfolio.
+But Wealthsimple’s proprietary software automatically optimises your investments and adjusts your asset mix so you’re never over- or underexposed in any sector — and the trades are on the house.

 Back it up: Why does it make such a big difference?
 Because of something called compound interest.
-Over the course of decades, 1.5% could easily save a person enough to buy her future freewheeling self several new convertibles (or her future sensible self a down payment on a house).
+Over the course of decades, half of a percent could easily save a person enough to buy her future freewheeling self several new convertibles (or her future sensible self a down payment on a house).
 Or enough to retire a year early.

 Your Line: “It doesn’t matter whether you think you have enough money to start investing.
 There’s no account minimum.”

 Back it up: OK, that’s a slight overstatement.
-You will need a dollar to open an account.
-So you may need to perform a quick sweep under the couch cushions to yield enough to get started.
-But no matter how small the investment, we’ll design an optimized, diversified portfolio with it.
+You will need a pound to open an account.
+So you may need to perform a quick sweep under the sofa pillows to yield enough to get started.
+But no matter how small the investment, we’ll design an optimised, diversified portfolio with it.

 Your Line: “You can invest exclusively in companies that aren’t evil.
 And still make a beautiful return.”

 Back it up: You have the option to invest in something called our SRI portfolio — it stands for socially responsible investing.
-Without your having to do all the research yourself, we'll put your investments in only companies that align with building a better world and avoid doing harm, whether that harm comes in the form of greenhouse gases or pronouncedly un-woke hiring practices.
+Without your having to do all the research yourself, we'll put your investments in only companies that align with building a better world and avoid doing harm, whether that harm comes in the form of greenhouse gases or unfair labour practises.

 Your Line: “Yes, it’s a new company with an extremely cool app.
 But it’s as safe and stable as any other financial company.”

-Back it up: Investing is stressful enough without wondering if some mini-Madoff is using your retirement savings to gas up his St. Bart’s yacht.
+Back it up: Investing is stressful enough without wondering if some mini-Madoff is using your retirement savings to fuel up his St. Bart’s yacht.
 We may seem friendly, but we’re deadly serious about safeguarding your money.
-First: You own your holdings; we don’t.
-Second: We’re a young business, but we’re backed by The Power Financial Group, one of the world’s largest and most storied financial holding companies.
-Third: We’ve got an army of nerdy encryption specialists who have war-gamed every online security scenario.
-And fourth: As with any legitimate investment firm, your investments are insured by the government for up to $1,000,000.
+First: We’re a young business, but we’re backed by The Power Financial Group, one of the world’s largest and most storied financial holding companies.
+Second: We’ve got an army of nerdy encryption specialists who have war-gamed every online security scenario.
+And third: As with any legitimate investment firm, your investments are insured by the government for up to £50k in assets, £85k in cash.

 Your Line: “You don’t have to talk to a single human.
 Not when you open your account.
 Not when you want to change something.
 But there are always humans around if you need them.”